awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 **Important**
 If your development computer uses an earlier version of Windows, you might not have the `ssh` command, or you might have `ssh` but can't connect to your Raspberry Pi\.
 To connect to your Raspberry Pi, you can install and configure [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which is a no\-cost, open source SSH client\.
 Consult the [PuTTY documentation](https://tartarus.org/~simon/putty-snapshots/htmldoc/Chapter2.html#gs) to connect to your Raspberry Pi\.

-1. Install the Java runtime, which the AWS IoT Greengrass Core software requires to run\.
-On your Raspberry Pi, run the following command to install Java 8\.
+1. Install the Java runtime, which AWS IoT Greengrass Core software requires to run\.
+On your Raspberry Pi, use the following commands to install Java 11\.

    ```
-   sudo apt install openjdk-8-jdk
+   sudo apt install default-jdk
    ```

    When the installation completes, run the following command to verify that Java runs on your Raspberry Pi\.